sparkfun/SparkFun_IoT_RedBoard-RP2350/docs/introduction.md

 This document contains three main sections: **Quickstart Guide**, **Hardware** and **Software**.

 The Quickstart Guide assumes a working knowledge of how to use a development board and the required software to program them for your project's needs.
 It covers a quick assembly and then jumps right into getting the necessary software packages installed to start uploading code in just a few short minutes.

-The document finishes with simple examples for each development environment showing how to set up and use the RM2 wireless chip to connect to a WiFi network.
+.
+This streamlined version of our standard Hookup Guides assumes a working knowledge of how to use a development board and the required software to program them for your project's needs.
+It covers a quick assembly and then jumps right into getting the necessary software packages installed to start uploading code in just a few short minutes.
+The document finishes with simple examples for each development environment

 The Hardware page provides a detailed overview of the IoT RedBoard - RP2350 along with all the major components included on the board.
 Refer to this page for information on things like the RP2350, LEDs, pinout and solder jumpers.